Date: 16 May 2019. Saving on

 flannel, they will be absorbent.
 If you need to sop up a bit of

-coffee that spilled, you're ready.
+coffee that spilled, you are ready.
 Need to clean your dip stick?

-You're set.
-If you're like me you will find more than a dozen uses
+All set.
+If you are like me you will find more than a dozen uses

-for flannel rags.
+for these rags.
 Aboard Seaweed, flannel rags are an essential gear

 already have a good supply, I might consider adding a flannel sheet

 to my thrift store shopping list.
-This isn't worth paying full retail price
+This is not worth paying full retail price

 in my view.
 Still, having rags that dry quickly (faster than regular towels) is